plvu99/plvu99/README.md

 ## 🙋‍♀️ A little about me

 - Growth & Product Marketing Analyst with 3+ years across SaaS, gaming, and logistics.
-- MS in Business Analytics at USC Marshall (May 2026).
+- MS in Business Analytics at USC Marshall.

 ## 🛠 Skills I'm deepening